 We consistently hear from our customers that our support is head and shoulders above the rest, and it is a key cornerstone of our company.
 In 2021, we increased our coverage of live chat and email significantly by growing our team in time zones as diverse as China and Canada, and added the option for Vietnamese language support.

 Our technical team has also been hard at work refreshing our entire Knowledge Base, with over sixty articles to help you out in multiple languages.
-We also released new videos on our automation options and proxy troubleshooting.

 Research and insight

 Our product is backed by our dedicated in-house research team, who operate at the cutting edge of our field of browser fingerprinting – often faster than academia.
 While we can’t release all of our findings as they are a big part of what helps set Multilogin apart from other imitations, here’s a small taste of what we discovered in the last year: